andreyqg/ddosmitigation/README.md

 # Implementing DDoS Attacks Collaborative Mitigation Mechanism

+This project implementation refers to [BUNGEE: An Adaptive Pushback Mechanism for DDoS Detection and Mitigation in P4 Data Planes (IM 2021)](https://ieeexplore.ieee.org/document/9463992)

-This project is based on "[Offloading Real-time DDoS Attack Detection to Programmable Data Planes](https://ieeexplore.ieee.org/document/8717869)" (IM 2019) Project from [Ângelo Lapolli](https://github.com/aclapolli) and [Jonatas Marques](https://github.com/jonadmark/)
+Entropy analysis component for DDoS detection, mentioned in our work, is based on [Offloading Real-time DDoS Attack Detection to Programmable Data Planes (IM 2019)](https://ieeexplore.ieee.org/document/8717869) Project from [Ângelo Lapolli](https://github.com/aclapolli) and [Jonatas Marques](https://github.com/jonadmark/)

 ### Prerequisites
 We have extended both the behavioral model and the P4 reference compiler (p4c) to support hashing as required by our count sketch (For Attack Detection), in our Heavy Hitters Detection and our Bloom Filter implementation.